Minhyong Kim

 Director, International Centre for Mathematical Sciences, Edinburgh

-Sir Edmund Whittaker Professor of Mathematical Sciences, Maxwell Institute Graduate School
+Edmund Whittaker Professor of Mathematical Sciences, University of Edinburgh

 Faculty Profile at the University of Edinburgh